keeth/Net-OAuth/SECURITY.md

 The maintainer(s) aim to acknowledge your security report as soon as possible.
 However, this project is maintained by a small group of volunteers in their spare time, and they cannot guarantee a rapid response.
-If you have not received a response from the them within a week, then please send a reminder to them and copy the report to CPANSec at <cpan-security@security.metacpan.org>.
+If you have not received a response from them within a week, then please send a reminder to them and copy the report to CPANSec at <cpan-security@security.metacpan.org>.